 - Read More

 For each of these categories that were searched, there’s a way to get your kids involved.
 Creating new goals and resolutions can be one of the best holiday traditions to do as a family.
 This is flexible goal setting that’s supposed to be fun and interactive for everyone!
-I’m going to share some tips on how your kids can help you keep your New Year resolution goals (while making and sticking to their own resolutions as well).
+I’m going to share some tips on how to create and keep your New Year resolutions with kids.

 Start by sitting down with your kids and talking about the things they would like to accomplish in the new year.
 Even kids as young as four can come up with a few goals (however random and obscure!)
-When I asked my six-year old his goal, he said, “To spend the night at grandma’s more”.
-My teenager son would like to improve his basketball game.
-And my teen daughter wants to do more art.
+When I asked my youngest kids goal, they said, “To spend the night at grandma’s more”.
+My teenage son would like to improve his athletic health.
+And my other teen wants to do more art.

 1. Get Healthy

 Good health is more than just hitting the gym.
 Healthy living isn’t just about losing weight.
 Getting healthy is a balance of food, exercise, relaxation and well-being that satisfies the whole body.
 And it’s something that you can get the entire family involved in.
 If eating healthfully is a goal, then it’s best to get all family members on board with choosing better foods.

 My older kids know that I’m choosing not to eat certain foods in my current eating plan (hello, sugar addiction).
 When my children ask me if something in particular is on my diet, it’s a good reminder to me that they are observing and encouraging me towards my goals!
 Truly, I need the reminder and if my kid says it, it’s not nagging.

 Instead of sitting around watching TV after dinner, encourage family to go for an evening walk.
 Plan weekend activities that get everyone moving, like ice skating, swimming or even just kicking a ball at the park.
 We try to go out for a long walk as a family several times a month.
 It’s a great way for us to get exercise and connect, chatting while we walk.

 Don’t forget to work in relaxation and fun, too!
 Schedule game nights on the weekends.
 Choose a family-friendly chapter book that you can read aloud to everyone.
 Get older kids involved in a family Bible study.
-Work out a crossword puzzle.
+Work out a crossword puzzle out loud together.
 Have a dance party in the living room!
 I know we might be weary of all this “family togetherness” but it’s still really important in regards to bonding with our kids.
 Try some of these things to do at home with kids.

 2. Get Organized